Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Related Work

-In recent years, geo-localization has been widely used to evaluate the geographic knowledge and spatial reasoning ability of LLMs, often through GeoGuessr-like experiments.
-Several studies benchmark LLMs in inferring countries or cities from given street-view imagery using few-shot prompting \citep{wangLLMGeoBenchmarkingLarge2024}.
-For instance, the GeoIntel agent demonstrates LLM-driven inference of global cities \citep{atiilla2024geointel}.
-By leveraging textual or visual signatures, \citet{yinLLMenhancedDisasterGeolocalization2025} achieved over 60\% accuracy within 10~km for disaster image localization during Hurricane~Harvey.
+To address the need for high-level semantic reasoning in visually challenging environments, recent efforts have increasingly explored LLMs.
+This semantic capability is especially critical in the context of extreme weather and disaster management, where accurate, fine-grained geo-localization of multi-source information—such as crowdsourced flood imagery—is essential for emergency response.
+Despite this pressing need, the integration of LLMs into spatial reasoning and geo-localization tasks has predominantly remained at a coarse resolution.
+In recent years, researchers have widely utilized GeoGuessr-like experiments to benchmark the geographic knowledge of LLMs, often prompting them to infer countries or cities from street-view imagery \citep{wangLLMGeoBenchmarkingLarge2024, atiilla2024geointel}.
+Even when applied to disaster scenarios, localization performance remains broad; for example, \citet{yinLLMenhancedDisasterGeolocalization2025} achieved over 60\% accuracy within a 10~km radius for Hurricane Harvey imagery, a resolution that is highly valuable, yet still too coarse for targeted, street-level urban disaster response.

-Most existing LLM-involved geo-localization frameworks adopt a retrieval-free paradigm, in which models are directly prompted to infer the location name or coordinates from a single image without referencing an explicit database.
-While this strategy reduces computational cost and avoids large-scale database lookups, it restricts localization performance to coarse resolutions—typically at the city or country level.
-The high inference cost of querying vast visual databases has thus prevented LLMs from being deployed as retrieval agents capable of precise, street-level matching.
-As a result, current approaches remain impractical for fine-grained urban sensing, where accurate visual place recognition (VPR) is essential.
+This limitation stems from a fundamental computational bottleneck in applying LLMs to visual retrieval.
+To circumvent the prohibitive inference costs associated with querying vast visual databases, current frameworks predominantly adopt a retrieval-free paradigm in which models are prompted to infer locations directly from a single image.
+While avoiding these large-scale lookups reduces computational overhead, it inherently restricts localization to coarse city or country levels, precluding LLMs from serving as precise, street-level matching agents.
+Consequently, in the pursuit of fine-grained disaster geolocation, current LLM adoption centers mainly on text preprocessing, leaving their direct integration into visual place recognition (VPR) at a coarse level \citep{xuLargeLanguageModel2025}.
+As a result, existing LLM-involved frameworks remain impractical for fine-grained urban sensing tasks where highly accurate VPR is essential.

 In parallel, LLMs have demonstrated strong capabilities in interpreting localized urban scenes and performing multimodal classification tasks.
 They can infer building ages from street-view imagery \citep{zengZeroshotBuildingAge2024a}, estimate inundation depth from flooding images \citep{lyuAssessingLargeMultimodal2025}, or identify improper on-street waste placement \citep{zhangMonitoringStreetlevelImproper2025} through zero- or few-shot reasoning.
 However, these applications primarily exploit LLMs as semantic decoders that extract or classify local visual attributes within individual images, rather than as spatially contextual components that influence global feature organization.
 Additionally, although several relevant experiments have been conducted in LLM's spatial cognition \citep{fengCityGPTEmpoweringUrban2025} or geo-knowledge \citep{manviGeoLLMExtractingGeospatial2024a}, existing tests are still constrained in local scenario inference like demographic indicator prediction.
 Consequently, while LLMs excel at local semantic interpretation, their potential to guide spatial reasoning or retrieval-level representation in VPR pipelines remains unexplored or underutilized.